Undergraduate degree programs

 Computer science (ABET)

-The mission of the computer science B.S. program is to provide undergraduate students with a strong foundation in both computer science theory and programming practice that is necessary to solve real-world engineering problems.
+The computer science bachelor's program provides undergraduate students with a strong foundation in both computer science theory and programming practice necessary for solving real-world engineering problems.
 Through the use of state of the art software and hardware, students will learn to develop their theoretical and programming skills in order to allow them to apply these learned techniques to analyze a problem, evaluate possible solutions, and create a solution as part of a program development team.
 The program prepares students for engineering careers in software design, intelligent systems, big data systems and analytics, computer systems and network design, software system security and bioinformatics.

-The program offered in construction management specialization includes coursework on construction project management, estimating, scheduling, safety, legal and professional aspects, specifications, computer applications and a capstone project.
+The construction management bachelor of science program includes coursework on construction project management, estimating, scheduling, safety, legal and professional aspects, specifications, computer applications and a capstone project.
 Additional courses from the Business School on accounting, marketing, and management complement the program.
 Co-op and internship opportunities are available to the students in summers as well as the academic year.

 Electrical/electronic engineering technology (ABET)